brettveenstra/AutoMapper.EF6.Extended/README.md

 ### Purpose

-AutoMapper and it's related AutoMapper.EF6 projects are great projects.

-This project's aim is to extend the capability for **EF6** usage only, hopefully creating additional functionality via Extension methods without impacting AutoMapper (Core).
+AutoMapper and it's related AutoMapper.EF6 projects are great - this project's aim is to extend the capability for **EF6** usage only, hopefully creating additional functionality via Extension methods without impacting AutoMapper (Core).

 ### Backlog